Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 It then cleans the datapoints which are greater than 3 x standard_deviation from the mean, (the mean being 0), and removes any datasets which have a mean greater than 2 x standard_error.
-- The theoretical distirbution for bacterial diffusion is a Gaussian probability distribution with a mean of 0, and a standard deviation of
+- The theoretical distirbution for bacterial diffusion is a Gaussian probability distribution with a mean of 0, and a standard deviation of:
 ```math
 \sqrt{2Dt}
 ```